jirachidog/Nike-Addresses/README.md

 # Nike-Addresses

-Info:
+## Info:

-Written for Python 2.7 only.
+- Written for Python 2.7 only.

-Includes support for US only as of now.
+- Includes support for US only as of now.

-Requirements: Modules: requests
+- Requirements: Modules: requests

-Other requirements: Verified Nike accounts
+- Other requirements: Verified Nike accounts

-Edit config.json and add nike accounts as email:password in accounts.txt
+- Edit config.json and add nike accounts as email:password in accounts.txt

-How to run:
+## How to run:

-CD to the location via Terminal/CMD
+- CD to the location via Terminal/CMD
-Python main.py
+- Python main.py

-Future Features?
+## Future Features?

- Add proxy and threading support.
+- [ ] Add Credit Card to accounts